Betty Batoul

-Betty Batoul Ben el Hiouel, alias Betty Batoul, was born on October 16, 1964 in Ixelles in Belgium. she is a Belgian-Moroccan writer of French language and a dynamic human rights activist in Belgium and Morocco, more specifically in the fight against violence against women and sexual child abuse.
+Betty Batoul Ben el Hiouel, alias Betty Batoul (born October 16, 1964) is a Belgian–Moroccan writer of French language and a dynamic human rights activist in Belgium and Morocco, more specifically in the fight against violence against women and sexual child abuse.
+She was born in Ixelles, Belgium.

 Biography

 Betty Batoul is the daughter of Jeanine Van der Schueren, Belgian born to a Walloon father (Brussels) and Kaddour Ben el Hiouel, a Moroccan from the Guercif region.

 Betty Batoul's childhood took place between Belgium (Brussels, Waterloo, Charleroi, Namur, Dinant, Beauraing, etc.) and Morocco (Guercif Province, Oujda and El Jadida) where she continued her studies in both languages.

 She was later faced with rejection due to racism and disability, but also to adult mistreatment.
 At 13, she opted for the name Betty tired of the mockery of children about her misspelled name (Betsoul).

 Betty grew up with lots of scars which she could not get rid of, even in alcohol.
-She finished her humanities and continued at the FUNDP (University Faculties of Peace Namur) and studied economics (1984-1985).
-After a first dropout, she started studying law (1985 – 1986), but had to interrupt for family reasons.
+She finished her humanities and continued at the FUNDP (University Faculties of Peace Namur) and studied economics (1984–1985).
+After a first dropout, she started studying law (1985–1986), but had to interrupt for family reasons.
 She then experienced a series of domestic violence for several years before going back at all levels.

 In 1994, she married Pascal Laurent.They have four children, Julien, Louis, Pierre and Jean.

 She now lives in the Jemeppe-sur-Sambre region.